-MSU meets on the first Saturday of the month during summer for forays.
+MSU meets on the first weekend of the month June-August for forays in small groups led by volunteers.
 The purpose of a foray can be to hunt for edibles, collect for scientific study, or enjoy the beauty and diversity of fungi.

-MSU also meets the last weekend in August for an annual multi-day event called the Fall Foray.
+MSU also meets at the end of summer for an annual multi-day gathering called the Fall Foray.
 This event usually includes workshops, lectures, contests, forays, camping, dutch oven cooking, and help with identification.

-Starting in 2021, we will also host the Northern Utah Funga project.
+Starting in 2021, MSU began hosting the Northern Utah Funga project.
 The goal of this project is to contribute high quality mushroom observations to the iNaturalist database and to describe the fungi of Northern Utah, including rare, potentially threatened, and under-documented species.
 NUF plans to maintain a collection of northern Utah fungi for use in DNA sequencing, vouching specimens in curated fungaria, and lead mycology and citizen science education in northern Utah.

 Ashley Simon, President

 Ashley got involved with the Mushroom Society of Utah in 2017 after finding a mysterious mushroom in her lawn.
 This expanded into learning mushroom identification and moderating online discussion groups on the topic.
 Since then, she has served as a general board member and as the current president of MSU.
 She holds a Master's degree in Middle East Studies and Linguistics, and a Bachelor’s degree in Psychology.
 Her interests include leading forays, understanding fungi as part of a larger ecology, community science and conservation.
-She is also an avid orchid collector and is learning to forage wild foods of all kinds.
+She is also an avid orchid collector and a retired bee keeper.

 Chandler Rosenberg, Secretary